Education Policy Positions

-AAE is in support of any legislation that paves the way for new and innovative learning environments, including charters and virtual schools.
+AAE is in support of any legislation that paves the way for new and innovative learning environments, including charters and quality virtual schools.

-AAE is in favor of paycheck protection, a policy that would prohibit unions from collecting dues via payroll deduction for political purposes.
+AAE is in favor of paycheck protection, a policy that would prohibit unions from collecting dues via payroll deduction and used for political purposes.
 This policy provides a check on union power by ensuring that tax dollars are not used for partisan politics.

 Teacher unions in right-to-work states use payroll deduction as a means to trap teachers into paying dues, leaving ridiculously small windows to drop union membership.
-According to the Alabama Education Association, a paycheck protection bill admittedly would cost the organization $1.4 million dollars in lost dues each year.
+According to the Alabama Education Association, a paycheck protection bill admittedly would cost the union $1.4 million dollars in lost dues each year.

 Common Core State Standards